 |Some packaged version of Eclipse have the Eclipse Bugzilla preconfigured.
 If you open the Task Repositories view viamenu.

 If the Eclipse Bugzilla does not exists here, select Add Task Repository from the view menu and enter the URL to Bugzilla and your credentials similar to the following screenshot.

 Afterwards right click in the Task List view and select.

 Select the Eclipse entry and press the Next button.

 Select the Create query entry and Create query using form.

 If for example you want to see all open bugs in Platform - UI then you could enter a query as depicted in the following screenshot.

 If you now activate a task, you can use Mylyn to work on Eclipse bugs.

-The Mylyn Github connector allows to integrate Github issues, Pull requests and Gists.
+The Mylyn GitHub connector allows integrating GitHub issues, Pull requests and Gists.

-To integrate for example the Github issues you can use the Task List view and define a new repository and a new query as described via the following screenshots.
+To integrate the GitHub issues you can use the Task List view and define a new repository and a new query as described via the following screenshots.